zzhangjii/learning-library/ApplicationIntegration-labguide.md

       - Description: *Process model that defines the submission and evaluation of order requests and creation of orders*

-      - With Form Approval Pattern selected at the right, click the *Creat*e button in the lower-right corner to create the new process:
+      - With *Form Approval Pattern* selected at the right, click the *Create* button in the lower-right corner to create the new process:

         ![](./media/image45.png)